Price of Anarchy for Auction Revenue: Introduction

 The agenda of this paper parallels a recent trend in mechanism design.
-Mechanism design looks at identifying a mechanism with optimal performance in equilibrium.
-Optimal mechanisms tend to be complicated and impractical; consequently, a recent branch of mechanism design has looked at quantifying the loss between simple mechanisms and optimal mechanisms.
+Mechanism design typically seeks to identify a mechanism with optimal performance in equilibrium.
+Optimal mechanisms tend to be complicated and impractical; consequently, a recent branch of mechanism design has sought to quantify the loss between simple mechanisms and optimal mechanisms.
 These simple (designed) mechanisms have carefully constructed equilibria (typically, the truthtelling equilibrium).
 The restriction to truthtelling equilibrium, though convenient in theory, is problematic in practice \citep[][]{AM06}.
 In particular, this truthtelling equilibrium is specific to an ideal agent model and tends to be especially non-robust to out-of-model phenomena.
-The price of anarchy literature instead considers the analysis of the performance of simple mechanisms absent a carefully constructed equilibrium.
+The worst-case equilibrium analysis instead considers the performance of simple mechanisms absent a carefully constructed equilibrium.

 As an example, consider the single-item first-price auction, in which agents place sealed bids, the auctioneer selects the highest bidder to win, and the winner pays her bid.
-The fundamental tradeoff faced by the agents in selecting a bidding strategy is that higher bids correspond to higher chance of winning (which is good) but higher payments (which is bad).
-This first-price auction is the most fundamental auction in practice and it is the role of auction theory to understand its performance.
-When the agents' values for the item are drawn independently and identically, first-price equilibria are well-behaved: the symmetry of the setting enables the easy solving for equilibrium \citep{Krishna09}, the equilibrium is unique \citep{CH13,L06,MR03}, and the highest valued agent always wins (i.e., the social welfare is maximized).
+The fundamental tradeoff faced by the agents in selecting a bidding strategy is that higher bids correspond to a higher probability of winning (which is beneficial) but higher payments (which is detrimental).
+This first-price auction is a fundamental auction in practice and it is the role of auction theory to understand its performance.
+When the agents' values for the item are drawn independently and identically, first-price equilibria are well-behaved: the symmetry of the setting enables the easy computation of equilibrium \citep{Krishna09}, the equilibrium is unique \citep{CH13,L06,MR03}, and the highest-valued agent always wins (hence, social welfare is maximized).
 When the agents' values are non-identically distributed, analytically solving for equilibrium is notoriously difficult.
 For example, \citet{V61} posed the question of solving for equilibrium with two agents with values drawn uniformly from distinct intervals; this problem was finally resolved half a century later by \citet{KZ12}.